How to Keep Your Dorm Clean

 Dirty dishes?
 Wash them!

 Even though you won’t have dirty dishes often, you should wash them immediately after you use them.
-Handy tip: if you don’t have a sink in your dorm, you should definitely assemble a dishwashing caddy, complete with dish soap and sponges.
+Handy tip: if you don’t have a sink in your dorm, you should definitely assemble a dishwashing caddy, Can laundry detergents cause skin conditions.
 Even better if it’s nontoxic dish soap, amiright?

 Use your laundry bin/hamper/laundry bag